bolagsverket/minaombud/README.md

 <h3>Usage</h3>
 <h4>Create, read and delete</h3>
-<p>The provided Open API specification defines the consumer perspective of the Mina ombud service.
-However, to handle the digital <span title="power of attorney"><u>PoA</u></span> (create, read and delete) the e-service within minaombud.se must be used.</p>
+<p>The <a href="https://github.com/bolagsverket/minaombud/blob/main/dfm_konsument_v1_eng.yaml">provided Open API specification</a> defines the consumer perspective of the Mina ombud service.
+However, to handle the digital <span title="power of attorney"><ins>PoA</ins></span> (create, read and delete) the e-service within minaombud.se must be used.</p>
 <h4>Use/act</h4>
-<p>The API resources provides an interface to retrieve the authorization objects which is a part of the PoA, or the whole PoA.
+<p>The <a href="https://github.com/bolagsverket/minaombud/blob/main/dfm_konsument_v1_eng.yaml">API resources</a> provides an interface to retrieve the authorization objects which is a part of the PoA, or the whole PoA.
 The authorization object should be used to unlock authorization (and acting with the PoA) within e-services. </p>
 <h3>More information</h3>
-<p>More information about Mina ombud: <a href="https:minaombud.se">minaombud.se</a> or in the two provided ppt files.</p>
+<p>More information about Mina ombud: <a href="https:minaombud.se">minaombud.se</a></p>